 Using gases for speeding up the progress towards carbon neutrality

 The various gases and their efficient market are building a bridge towards zero-carbon energy and a carbon-neutral society.
-In light and heavy-duty transport, biogas, LNG and natural gas offer sustainable, efficient and competitive alternatives on our journey towards carbon neutrality.

 From transmission networks to energy platforms?